AlexMolina08/lindsey-terms/terms-of-use.md

 **Alex Molina**
 developeralexmolina@gmail.com

+**Acknowledgments**

+We would like to give special recognition to the following sources that have contributed to the development of our application:

+- **Skin Type Detection Model:** The model used for skin type detection in our app is sourced from [Hugging Face](https://huggingface.co/dima806/skin_types_image_detection?sagemaker_deploy=true).
+We appreciate the efforts of the creators in making this model available.

+- **Icons and Graphics:** Some icons and graphical elements used in the app are attributed to [Flaticon](https://www.flaticon.es/autores/pod-gladiator).
+We acknowledge and appreciate the contribution of their creators.

+Thank you to these platforms and contributors for providing valuable resources that enhance our application.

 ---

 By using Lindsey: Skincare Advisor, you acknowledge that you have read, understood, and agree to these Terms of Use and the associated Privacy Policy.